 Microsoft Rep original instructions:

 This information is intended for general information purposes only and to assist customers in understanding system functionality.
 It should not be construed as legal advice or opinion on any specific facts or circumstances.
-You are advised to consult your own compliance staff or attorney regarding your specific residential mortgage lending questions or situation to ensure your compliance with applicable laws and regulations.
+You are advised to consult your own compliance staff or attorney regarding your specific questions or situation to ensure your compliance with company policies & procedures, applicable laws, and regulations.